Aprieto7/ETL-Project/README.md

 ## TRANSFORMATION

+- Using `pandas` library to view each set, we were able to clearly look at the data and clean up where necessary.

 ### r/CryptoCurrency

 - Reddit provides many columns indicating whether the post was liked, flared, etc. which leads to many 'N/A' values.
 We were able to drop 40 columns quickly using `drop.na()` function.
 - There is an `over_18` column that you can filter to just rows set as `False` in order to exclude posts with explicit language.
-- We ended up dropping 112 down to 68 just columns by removing N/As, 0s, as well as redundant and useless columns.
+- We ended up dropping 112 down to just 54 columns by removing N/As, 0s, as well as redundant and useless columns.

 ### Kaggle "Criptocurrencies"
 - The Kaggle website is provides relatively clean data.
 We chose Bitcoin, Ethereum, Bitcoin Cash.

 ## LOAD

 - Using SQLAlchemy, both sets of cleaned up data were pushed in SQLite database (one table for each set of data).
--